osefatul/fullstack-mern-blog-project/README.md

 ## Creating Blog from Scratch

-We have use ReactJs, NodeJs, Node-Api, React Hooker and many more packages.
+We used ReactJs, NodeJs, Node-Api, React Hooker and many more technologies.

 - We have created first multiple pages, as each page is composed of react component
   - #### Write: this page will be used in order to write a post.